TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

 And... action!
 ==============

-Our journey through the blog example is not only an educational journey but also an active one.
-We now turn to the activities.
-We are already in the :php:`BlogController`.
-You can find the class file at :file:`EXT:blog_example/Classes/BlogController.php`.
+The journey through the blog example is not only an educational journey but also an active one.
+This topic is about activities.
+The class file of the :php:`BlogController` is at :file:`EXT:blog_example/Classes/BlogController.php`.

 In software development, there are different variants of controllers.
 In Extbase, the controllers mostly exist as
 .. todo: mostly -> only, will change in the future when ActionController will be optional or replaced by traits.
+Also Middlewares will have controllers.

 :php:`ActionController`.
 This variant is characterized by short methods for controlling a single action, the so-called `Actions`.
 Let's have a deeper look at a shortened version of the :php:`BlogController`.
-Please note that for brevity, the doc comments and some methods have been removed.
-Find the full example at :file:`EXT:blog_example/Classes/BlogController.php`:
+Please note that for brevity, the doc comments and some methods have been removed:

 .. code-block:: php
    :caption: Classes/BlogController.php